tbxiao/chauff.github.io/index.md

 - Co-organizer of the [Placing Task benchmark @ MediaEval 2013](http://www.multimediaeval.org/mediaeval2013/placing2013/)
 - Invited lecture in the PhD course *Technology-enhanced Learning*, offered by the [Dutch Research School for Information and Knowledge Systems](http://www.siks.nl/EL2012.php)
 - Part of the local organization team of [SIGIR 2007](http://www.sigir.org/sigir2007/organisers.html)

+## Grants
+- [NWA Startimpulsprogramma](https://www.nwo.nl/actueel/nieuws/2017/nwo-honoreert-aanvragen-startimpuls-nationale-wetenschapsagenda.html) VWData (**325,000€**) awarded together with 2 co-PIS.
+A two-year Postdoc position will be funded within a work package that considers fairness in news recommenders.
+- NWO VIDI grant (**800,000€**) for my proposal *SearchX: Integrating search and sensemaking into large-scale open online  learning*, May 2017 (personal grant, 15% acceptance rate)
+- [NWO TOP grant](http://www.nwo.nl/en/funding/our-funding-instruments/nwo/top-grants/top-grants-physical-sciences/index.html) (**226,000€**) to conduct "innovative or high-risk scientific research that addresses questions of high quality and urgency;" specifically [I will push the boundaries of large-scale collaborative search](http://chauff.github.io/2016-11-27-lacrosse/), November 2016 (personal grant, 23% acceptance rate)
+- Grant (**33,000€**) from the Leiden-Delft-Erasmus Centre for Education and Learning to conduct research on the benefits of eyetracking in massive open online learning, November 2016
+- TU Delft Education Research tender (**2,500€**, 1 co-PI) to bring real-time teaching and learning analytics into the classroom, July 2016
+- TU Delft Study Success tender (**3,000€**, 1 co-PI) to further improve teaching in the Bachelor, September 2015
+- TU Delft Blended Education tender (**10,000€**, 1 co-PI) to improve teaching in the Bachelor, September 2014